tibs/fish-and-chips-and-kafka-talk/README.rst

 The demo
 ~~~~~~~~

-The source code for the demonstration program is in the `src`_ directory.
+The source code for the demonstration program is in the `src <src/>`_ directory.
 See
 the `readme.rst <src/readme.rst>`_ for how to run it.

 The slide notes